tojin12341za/github-dark-theme/README.md

 This package will change appearance of all GitHub pages to a dark theme, mostly based on Atom One Dark.

+Suggest you also turn on `Dark Mode` in your [GitHub settings](https://github.com/settings/appearance).

 Project forked from [vovanmix/github-dark-theme](https://github.com/vovanmix/github-dark-theme).
 Use Codemirror styles from [StylishThemes/GitHub-Dark](https://github.com/StylishThemes/GitHub-Dark/tree/master/themes/codemirror).

 ## Building